 Following the Perth communities footsteps, the City of Fremantle launched a new project, Neighbour to Neighbour: Helping each other in a time of crisis, to provide assistance to community members who are facing challenges due to COVID-19.
 Carers who are located in this area are encouraged to fill out the Assistance Form if you require help, or share the form to anyone needing assitance during this time.

 Another community project in Perth is Kindness In Community (#KindessInCommunity), a helpful Facebook group formed by everyday West Australians dedicated to helping those who are self-isolating or run down during this outbreak in Perth.
-They offer tasks such as collecting & delivering groceries and medicine, or simply having a phone chat to help you feel less isolated.
+They offer tasks such as collecting & delivering groceries and medicine or simply having a phone chat to help you feel less isolated.
 We encourage you to join their group here if you need a helping hand from your community or would like to offer your support in this community outreach initiative.

 If you’re a carer who does not need assistance at this point in time and would like to instead lend a helping hand Victoria Park Community Centre have shared a handy printable card on Facebook you can fill out.
 The card provides a space for you to write your contact details and tick what type of help you can provide to neighbours who may need a little assistance during this time.
 Once completed you are able to place these cards in letterboxes nearby.
 You can access the printable form here.